shaoweilin/shaoweilin.github.io/_posts/2020-10-23-machine-learning-with-relative-information.md

 Batch stochastic gradients have a regularizing effect on the estimator $$\hat{\theta}$$ as compared to the gradient of the log-likelihood of the full data set.
 They ensure that the estimator does not get stuck in a local minima of the log-likelihood function, which corresponds to overfitting of the model to the full data set.
 The asymptotic behavior of the stochastic gradient method is analyzed in [[W09]](#ref-W09).

-## How do we apply stochastic approximation via relative entropy?
+## How do we apply stochastic approximation via relative information?

 In the stochastic approximation theory of Robbins-Monro, given an increasing function $$f(\theta)$$ which cannot be observed directly and has a unique root